nadiamariduena/python-intro-2024-privat/z_PYgame/README.md

 <br>

 - For this game I will be using the While loop (i think you can also use the SWITCH loop)

+- - **WHILE loop:** As long as a condition is true the while loop continue running

+- - To do that, lets create a variable with some boolean: `run = True`